The Kingdom of Solomon

-The Kingdom of Solomon (Persian: ملک سلیمان) is an Iranian religious/historical film series produced by Mojtaba Faravardeh and directed by Shahriar Bahrani who has made Saint Mary before.
-The Kingdom of Solomon was going to be released internationally in November 2010 after its screening in Iran, but due to some technicalities its global release was delayed.
+The Kingdom of Solomon (Persian: ملک سلیمان) is a 2010 Iranian religious/historical film series produced by Mojtaba Faravardeh and directed by Shahriar Bahrani who made Saint Mary a decade earlier.
+The Kingdom of Solomon was to be released internationally in November 2010 after its screening in Iran, but due to some technicalities its global release was delayed.
 The film tells the life story of Prophet Solomon, the King of Israelites.
-It is mostly based on the Islamic accounts of Solomon's prophetic life extracted from the Qur'an but it also draws upon parallels found in some Jewish texts.
+It is mostly based on the Islamic accounts of Solomon's prophetic life extracted from the Qur'an but also draws upon parallels found in some Jewish texts.

 Plot

 Solomon is a wise prophet selected as the crown prince by his father King David (Dawud in Islamic texts) when he was 9.
 Following Prophet David's death, Solomon succeeds to the crown and God appoints him as a prophet.
 Requesting from God the establishment of a divine kingdom, Solomon takes the wind under his command and jinns and demons under his control.
 Inviting rulers of the neighbouring lands to the monotheistic religion, Prophet Solomon continues his divine mission in as much as Balqis, the Queen of Sheba professes monotheism.
 At the end, while leaning on his cane, Solomon bids farewell to the world, and the jinns and demons get out of reign and return to their own world.